-Eligibility: Full time traditional, adult horizon and undergraduate and full-time graduate students are eligible to use the Health and Counseling Services.
-Residential undergraduate, Adult Horizon, and students are required upon admission to submit and immunization record, a complete health history and recent physical exam.
+Eligibility: Full-time undergraduate students, including Adult Horizon students, and full-time graduate students are eligible to use Health and Counseling Services.
+Residential students are required upon admission to submit an immunization record, a complete health history and recent physical exam.
 Completion of a health form is required before one can register for classes or be seen at Health Services.

 Services Provided Include:

 - Gynecological exams (including routine pelvic exams; contraceptive counseling and prescriptions; pregnancy testing; STD testing; the morning after pill)